TejinderPurba/pyrofilegen/README.md

 ### What version of python do I need?

-Barnum should work on python 2.7.x and python 3.x
+Pyrofilegen should work on python 2.7.x and python 3.x

 ### How do I use it?